HensalDeon/3D_Custom_Model/README.md

 - **Downloadable T-Shirt Model**: Once satisfied with the customization, users can easily download their personalized T-shirt model for sharing or further use.

+- **Text-Based Image Generation**: Utilizes Edenai for dynamically generating logos based on user input.

+- **Logo Upload**: Users can upload their own logos from their local machine, adding a more personalized touch to the T-shirt design.

 ## Technologies Used

 - **Vite**: A fast and efficient build tool that enhances the development experience.